onixgod/SOC-Automation-Project/README.md

 ### Test Complete Workflow

 -   Save workflow
--   Run mimikatz on Windows client
+-   Run Mimikatz on the Windows client
 -   Verify execution in Shuffle
--   Check The Hive for new alert
+-   Check The Hive for new alerts
--   Check email for notification
+-   Check your email for the notification

 **Figure 161: Email Sent Successfully**